 - Mince your garlic.3 cloves garlic

-- Drain and rinse a can of black beans (or cook from dry).2 ¼ cup black beans
+- Drain and rinse a can of black beans (or cook from dry).2 ¼ cups black beans

 Step 2: Cook Soup

 - Warm avocado oil over medium heat in a large pot.
-Add chopped onion and cook for 2-3 minutes.2 tablespoon avocado oil, ¾ cup red onion
+Add chopped onion and cook for 2-3 minutes.2 tablespoons avocado oil, ¾ cup red onion

 - Then add chopped bell pepper and minced garlic.
 Cook for another 2-3 minutes.¾ cup red bell pepper, 3 cloves garlic

-- Next, add the spices, including smoked paprika, ground cumin, Herbamare seasoning, dry oregano and ground black pepper.1 ½ teaspoon smoked paprika, 1 teaspoon ground cumin, 1 teaspoon Herbamare seasoning, ½ teaspoon dry oregano, ¼ teaspoon ground black pepper
+- Next, add the spices.1 ½ teaspoons smoked paprika, 1 teaspoon ground cumin, 1 teaspoon Herbamare seasoning, ½ teaspoon dry oregano, ¼ teaspoon ground black pepper

 - Toss to coat the spices evenly around your vegetables.